TomaszWalat/ShadersDevTool/README.md

 Each light can be manipulated in their individual sections of the `Light Info` panel.

 All values displayed can be manipulated by click 'n' dragging them or double / single clicking them and typing in a value.
-Edited values directly affects the scene/object.
+Edited values directly affect the scene/object.

 <details>
 <summary>Pictures</summary>